codelicia/immutable/README.md

 Codelicia\Immutable
 ===================

-Enforces immutability on initialized typed properties of any PHP object.
+It enforces immutability on initialized properties.

-Immutable properties can be really handful to avoid `getter/setter` boiler-plates or just enforce immutability for specific objects.
+Immutable properties can be really handful to avoid `getter/setter` boiler-plate or just enforce immutability for specific objects.

 We see it as specially useful for the following use cases: